beehive-lab/TornadoVM/docs/source/index.rst

   :align: left

 TornadoVM is a plug-in to OpenJDK and GraalVM that allows developers to automatically run Java programs on heterogeneous hardware.
-TornadoVM currently targets OpenCL-compatible, PTX-compatible and Level-Zero compatible devices, and it runs on multi-core CPUs, dedicated GPUs (NVIDIA, AMD), integrated GPUs (Intel HD Graphics and ARM Mali), and FPGAs (Intel and Xilinx).
+TornadoVM currently targets OpenCL-compatible, PTX-compatible and Level-Zero compatible devices which include multi-core CPUs, dedicated GPUs (NVIDIA, AMD), integrated GPUs (Intel HD Graphics and ARM Mali), and FPGAs (Intel and Xilinx).

 TornadoVM currently has three backends: OpenCL, NVIDIA CUDA PTX, and SPIR-V.